debops/debops/docs/debops-playbooks/guides/getting-started.rst

    alice@laptop:~/myproject$ debops -l server

 This will start the :command:`ansible-playbook` command with the main DebOps playbook.
-This by default includes the `common playbook <https://github.com/debops/debops/blob/master/ansible/playbooks/common.yml>`_ with a default set of roles, and any additional playbooks, if they have been enabled.
+This by default includes the :ref:`DebOps common playbook` with a default set of roles, and any additional playbooks, if they have been enabled.

 The initial configuration might take 5-10 minutes on a reasonably fast machine.
 There are some steps, like Diffie-Hellman parameter generation, which might